LHNCBC/r-snippets-bmi/mmbox/06-MedicaidOMOP/README.md

 ### observation_period
 This file creates an observation table out of MAX monthly enrollment status assessments.
 To assess longest or first enrollment episode, modify TAF observation period file to use the final file from this script.

+MAX_Enrollment_Table_Maker
+	This Max File will turn several years of MAX Enrollment records into an observaiton_period table.